How to Install ERPNext on MacOS

 default-character-set = utf8mb4

-Once the config are saved, restart your MariaDB services by using brew:
+Once the config is saved, restart your MariaDB services by using brew:

 brew services restart mariadb